dcarpintero/create-cohere-connector/README.md

 Note that this is an experimental project.
 If something doesn’t work, please [file an issue](https://github.com/dcarpintero/create-cohere-connector/issues/new).

+**You might also refer to the official Cohere repo for Connectors: https://github.com/cohere-ai/quick-start-connectors**

 ## 🧮 What is included?

 Your environment will have everything you need to quickly prototype and deploy a custom Cohere Connector: